denvermullets/teq-scraper/README.md

 ruby lib/teq/tqdb.rb
 ```

+If you're getting nothing as a response then you might be getting an 'are you a robot' prompt.
+Open a
+incognito chrome and fill out the captcha.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/denvermullets/teq-scraper.

 This was based on this great guide written by [Sylwia Vargas](https://www.scrapingbee.com/blog/web-scraping-ruby/)

 ## License